Small Business Council

 LaJuanna Russell is founder and president of Business Management Associates, Inc (BMA), a business process and human capital management firm.
 Ms. Russell possesses more than 20 years of experience in all aspects of business operations and government contracting, serving federal and state governments and international entities.
 She has broad and deep knowledge of the IT industry, business operations, and human resource management.
 Ms. Russell founded BMA in 2006 to continue the initial software life cycle development work she began during her consulting career, but with an emphasis on the integration of people and process.
 She has developed BMA from the ground up, establishing the technical and operational infrastructure, and the employee and client-focused culture her firm is known for.

-As the owner of two businesses, Zimmerman & Co CPAs and Zimcom Internet Solutions, a regional provider of Internet and hosting solutions, Anne Zimmerman has a lot invested in her community.
+Anne is the owner of Zimmerman & Co CPAs in Cincinnati.
+Anne is also invested in her community.
 She has served as president of her chamber of commerce, is the team leader of an effort to bring financial literacy to students in her community and her firm donates its services to a number of non-profit organizations.
 Anne works as CFO for her client businesses, has won a number of prestigious awards and understands the intricacies of small businesses across the country.